fystiedekasvatus/fystiedekasvatus.github.io/se/materiaalit.md

 ## Materials in English

-English versions of some of the files canbe found here:
+English versions of some of the files can be found here:
 - <a href="https://opendata-education.github.io/Languages" target="_blank">Languages</a>

 ## Hur används materialet?